jlorente/laravel-esendex/README.md

 }
 ```

-You can find more info about Laravel notification in [this page](https://laravel.com/docs/5.6/notifications).
+You can find more info about Laravel notifications in [this page](https://laravel.com/docs/5.6/notifications).

 ## License